Bitagora/bitagora-web/nodes/install/ubuntu.md

 bash bitagora-node-ubuntu.sh restart
 ```

-### Uninstall Bitagora node
+### Uninstall Bitagora Node

-To uninstall the Bitagora node from your system, run:
+To completely remove the validator node and uninstall Bitagora Node from your system, run:

 ```
 bash bitagora-node-ubuntu.sh uninstall